ServBay PHP Version Management: CLI and Website Environment Configuration Guide

 opcache

-extension is usually enabled by default in PHP-FPM for performance but may be disabled in CLI.
-If you notice differing behavior, check the respectivephp.ini
+is usually enabled by default in PHP-FPM for performance, but disabled in CLI mode.
+If you experience behavioral differences, check the respectivephp.ini

-) and website PHP (managed via the ServBay GUI) are independent of each other. .servbay.config
+) and website environment (controlled via the ServBay GUI) are completely separate. .servbay.config

 Conclusion